How basal implants treat

 This patient from Switzerland grinded its teeth to the point of abrasion.
 The teeth were very sensitive.
 Dr Genchev completed full mouth dental restoration with basal dental implants in 1 visit of 5 days.

-Basal dental implants for smokers
+Basal dental implants

-Basal dental implants for diabetes
+for diabetes